ryanmok93/WPF_Socket/README.md

 # WPF_Socket

-A example for socket communication in WPF.
+A Demo for socket communication in WPF.